ytyulkinaxway/axway-open-docs/content/en/docs/apigtw_devops/deploy_package_tools.md

 confirmPP=newpassPhrase
 ```

-For more examples, see `projchangepass --help`.
+For more examples, run `projchangepass --help`.

 ## Upgrade an API Gateway project